raulhigueras/skymap_graph_generator/README.md

 ```

 A more comprehensive guide of how to use the python library to generate graphs can be found in [Examples](examples/using_skymap.ipynb)

+## Cite this work
+> Wassington A, Higueras R and Abadal S (2024) SkyMap: a generative graph model for GNN benchmarking.
+Front.
+Artif.
+Intell.
+7:1427534. doi: 10.3389/frai.2024.1427534

 <!--
 ## Graph Dataset Generation